 Forks, knives, spoons – Some producers do make 3 in 1 eating utensils to save room in your backpack.
-If not planning to use them, then make sure to sanitize your hands before eating with your fingers.
+If you are not planning to use them, make sure to sanitize your hands before eating with your fingers.

 Knife – A good sharp knife it’s not only useful when cutting some food ingredients, but also can be useful when pitching up your tent.
 A knife is always a thing to take to wild camping, just in case.
 Recommended: RoverTac Pocket Knife Multitool.

 About wild camping food

 If you are not skilled as Bear Grylls, bring some food.
 First, you have to look away from the cold section in stores, because there isn’t any place to put up a fridge in the wilderness.
 Of course, there is the possibility to bring coolers, but these will take a lot of extra room.
 It’s not possible for every wild camping trip.
 But there are a lot of options to make delicious meals in the wild.
 Some simple ingredients examples: